i-MSCP/plugins/incubator/CronJobs/README.md

 ## Installation

+1. Be sure that all requirements as stated in the requirements section are meets
-1. Upload the plugin through the plugin management interface
+2. Upload the plugin through the plugin management interface
-2. Install the plugin through the plugin management interface
+3. Install the plugin through the plugin management interface

 ## Update